Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems: A Kernel Stein Discrepancy

-\subsection{An approximate inverse multiquadric kernel Stein discrepancy for intractable normalizing function problems}
+\subsection{An Approximate Inverse Multiquadric Kernel Stein Discrepancy for Intractable Normalizing Function Problems}

 When the target distribution $P$ is doubly intractable, computation of IMQ KSD is not feasible.
 This is because IMQ KSD requires evaluating the score function of the target density.
-In this section we introduce an approximate version of IMQ KSD by replacing the score function with its Monte Carlo approximation.
-The approximate inverse multiquadric kernel Stein discrepancy is defined as follows. \begin{definition}[Approximate Inverse Multiquadric Kernel Stein Discrepancy (AIKS)] Let $k(\bx, \by) = (c^2 + \Vert\bx - \by \Vert_2^2 )^\beta$ for some $c > 0$ and $\beta \in (-1,0)$.
-For each $j \in \{1, \dots, p\}$ define an approximate Stein kernel
+In this section we introduce an approximate version of IMQ KSD with $L^2$ norm by replacing the score function with its Monte Carlo approximation.
+The approximate inverse multiquadric kernel Stein discrepancy (AIKS) is defined as follows. \begin{definition}[AIKS] Let $k(\bx, \by)$ $=$ $(c^2 + \Vert\bx - \by \Vert_2^2 )^\beta$ for some $c > 0$ and $\beta \in (-1,0)$.
+Define an approximate Stein kernel as